The Yorkipoo may be small in size, but it’s big in personality and attitude, easily working its way into your heart.

 - Sizes available: 5 lb, 15 lb, 30 lb

-When choosing dog food for your canine friend, it’s important to take a couple of factors into consideration, such as the age, weight, activity level, and allergies of your Yorkiepoo.
-Continue reading to find out more.
+When choosing dog food, it’s important to take factors like the age, weight, activity level, and allergies of your Yorkipoo into account.

 Consider your Yorkiepoo’s activity, age, and reproductive status

-Another major difference is the size of the kibble.
-You need to buy dog food that your Yorkiepoo can easily breakdown and swallow.
+Another significant difference is the size of the kibble.
+You need to buy dog food that your Yorkipoo can easily breakdown and swallow.
 Your dog’s comfort and safety should be your number one priority.

 Take a look at the ingredients

-I honestly cannot stress this enough.
-You should never buy food for your Yorkiepoo without taking a look at the ingredient label on the packaging.
-The first you need to make sure is that the food should have an ample amount of protein from animal sources.
+Never buy food for your Yorkipoo without taking a look at the ingredients label.
+You want the right amount of protein from animal sources.
 Choose food with a meat or meat meal as the first ingredient.
-Meat is a rather open-ended term; it can include skeletal muscle of an animal or tissue from the esophagus, heart, diaphragm, among other things.
-Meat by-products are a completely separate story.
-Meat by-products include the non-rendered parts of an animal sans meat and can include things like the brain, lungs, blood, kidneys, bones, and much more.
-According to the Association of American Feed Control Officials, the food should not contain any parts of the hooves, teeth, horns or hair.
+Meat is a somewhat open-ended term; it can include skeletal muscle of an animal or tissue from the esophagus, heart, diaphragm, among other things.
+Meat by-products are a completely different story.
+You don’t want a food that contains meat by-products.

 Consider if grain-free is right for your Yorkiepoo

 Grain sensitivity is quite common in dogs.
-If you think your Yorkiepoo is allergic to grain, then you should consult a vet just to be absolutely sure.
-It’s better to be safe than sorry.
-Grains are generally not that bad for bags unless and until the canine has a severe allergy.
-If you are not sure if your canine friend is allergic to grains or not,here are some signs that you should look out for:
+If you think your Yorkipoo is allergic to grain, then you should consult a vet just to be sure.
+If you are not sure if your canine friend is allergic to grains or not, here are some signs that you should look out for: